Skip to content

 background-color: rgba(255,0,0,.5);}

-You can use RGBa in CSS anywhere you use color: a background, a border, a heading, etc. To control what is shown in browsers that don’t support RGBa, give a normal RGB declaration, followed by and RGBa declaration.
+You can use RGBa in CSS anywhere you use color: a background, a border, a heading, etc. To control what is shown in IE8 and older, give a normal RGB declaration, followed by and RGBa declaration.
 Non-compliant browsers will simply ignore the rule they don’t support.
 Compliant browsers will use the last rule in the cascade.
+If you quit worrying about IE8 and older long ago, just use the rgba rule – all modern browsers support it.

 color: rgb(255, 255, 255,);